citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeVmMetadataResponseModel.md

 `func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetConfidentialVmDiskEncryptionSetId()`

 UnsetConfidentialVmDiskEncryptionSetId ensures that no value is present for ConfidentialVmDiskEncryptionSetId, not even an explicit nil
+### GetEnableSecureBoot

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEnableSecureBoot() bool`

+GetEnableSecureBoot returns the EnableSecureBoot field if non-nil, zero value otherwise.

+### GetEnableSecureBootOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEnableSecureBootOk() (*bool, bool)`

+GetEnableSecureBootOk returns a tuple with the EnableSecureBoot field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableSecureBoot

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEnableSecureBoot(v bool)`

+SetEnableSecureBoot sets EnableSecureBoot field to given value.

+### HasEnableSecureBoot

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasEnableSecureBoot() bool`

+HasEnableSecureBoot returns a boolean if a field has been set.

+### SetEnableSecureBootNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEnableSecureBootNil(b bool)`

+ SetEnableSecureBootNil sets the value for EnableSecureBoot to be an explicit nil

+### UnsetEnableSecureBoot
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetEnableSecureBoot()`

+UnsetEnableSecureBoot ensures that no value is present for EnableSecureBoot, not even an explicit nil
+### GetEnableVTPM

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEnableVTPM() bool`

+GetEnableVTPM returns the EnableVTPM field if non-nil, zero value otherwise.

+### GetEnableVTPMOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEnableVTPMOk() (*bool, bool)`

+GetEnableVTPMOk returns a tuple with the EnableVTPM field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableVTPM

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEnableVTPM(v bool)`

+SetEnableVTPM sets EnableVTPM field to given value.

+### HasEnableVTPM

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasEnableVTPM() bool`

+HasEnableVTPM returns a boolean if a field has been set.

+### SetEnableVTPMNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEnableVTPMNil(b bool)`

+ SetEnableVTPMNil sets the value for EnableVTPM to be an explicit nil

+### UnsetEnableVTPM
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetEnableVTPM()`

+UnsetEnableVTPM ensures that no value is present for EnableVTPM, not even an explicit nil
+### GetEncryptionAtHost

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEncryptionAtHost() bool`

+GetEncryptionAtHost returns the EncryptionAtHost field if non-nil, zero value otherwise.

+### GetEncryptionAtHostOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEncryptionAtHostOk() (*bool, bool)`

+GetEncryptionAtHostOk returns a tuple with the EncryptionAtHost field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEncryptionAtHost

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEncryptionAtHost(v bool)`

+SetEncryptionAtHost sets EncryptionAtHost field to given value.

+### HasEncryptionAtHost

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasEncryptionAtHost() bool`

+HasEncryptionAtHost returns a boolean if a field has been set.

+### SetEncryptionAtHostNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEncryptionAtHostNil(b bool)`

+ SetEncryptionAtHostNil sets the value for EncryptionAtHost to be an explicit nil

+### UnsetEncryptionAtHost
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetEncryptionAtHost()`

+UnsetEncryptionAtHost ensures that no value is present for EncryptionAtHost, not even an explicit nil
 ### GetLabels

 `func (o *ProvisioningSchemeVmMetadataResponseModel) GetLabels() string`